HL7/US-Core/input/pagecontent/medication-list-guidance.md

 **Requirements to access "all medications" and "all *active* medications" for a patient:**

-1. A MedicationRequest resource query:

-  1. **SHALL** be all that is required.
+  1. A MedicationRequest resource query **SHALL** be all that is required.
      1. See the General Guidance section for additional rules and expectations for [Servers Requiring Status].
   1. **SHALL** include all MedicationRequest resources with an `intent` = "order" representing authorized medication orders directly derived from the system's orders.
   1. **SHALL** include all prescribed and "self-prescribed" MedicationRequest resources with an `intent` = "plan" representing *reported* medications